Air fryer chicken drumsticks are perfectly done and ready to eat in 20 minutes. Enjoy them as a hearty snack, appetizer, or main dish.

 About these air fryer chicken drumsticks:

 To add flavor, sprinkle your favorite seasoning mix on the drumsticks before cooking.
 I like to use a mixture of paprika (sweet or smoked), garlic powder, onion powder, and black pepper.
+It’s a basic seasoning that goes well on most any type of chicken.
+I use it for air fryer wings, too.
 Keep reading for more seasoning ideas.

 How long do chicken drumsticks take in the air fryer?